 The following information can help people decide when a doctor's evaluation is needed and help them know what to expect during the evaluation.

 People with warning signs should see a doctor immediately.
 People without warning signs should see a doctor as soon as possible, but a delay of a week or two (or slightly longer if the tremor has developed over months or years) is usually not harmful.

 If people are under 50 years old and do not have a family history of tremor, being evaluated by a doctor is important to make sure that the cause is not another disorder or a drug.

 Doctors first ask questions about the person's symptoms and medical history and then do a physical examination.
 What doctors find during the history and physical examination often suggests a cause and the tests that may need to be done (see Table below).

 Doctors ask whether the tremor began gradually or suddenly, which body parts are affected, what triggers it (such as movement, rest, or standing), and what relieves or worsens it (such as alcohol, caffeine, stress, or anxiety).
 If the tremor began suddenly, doctors ask about events that may have triggered it (such as a recent injury or use of a new drug).

-Doctors review the person's past medical history, looking for conditions associated with tremor (see see Some Causes and Features of Tremor).
+Doctors review the person's past medical history, looking for conditions associated with tremor (see see Table 1: Some Causes and Features of Tremor).
 They ask about tremors in close relatives.
 They review the drugs taken and ask about use of caffeine, alcohol, and recreational drugs (particularly whether the person recently stopped using such drugs).